 Benzodiazepines enhance the action of the inhibitory neurotransmitter gamma-aminobutyric acid (GABA).
 They also inhibit other neuronal systems by poorly defined mechanisms.
 The result is generalized depression of spinal reflexes and the reticular activating system.
 This can cause coma and respiratory arrest.

 Respiratory arrest is more likely with newer short-acting benzodiazepines such as triazolam (Halcion), alprazolam (Xanax), and midazolam (Versed).
 It has also been reported with zolpidem (Ambien).

 Cardiopulmonary arrest has occurred after rapid injection of diazepam, possibly because of CNS-depressant effects or because of the toxic effects of the diluent propylene glycol.

 Pharmacokinetics.
 Most of these agents are highly protein bound (80–100%).
 Time to peak blood level, elimination half-lives, the presence or absence of active metabolites, and other pharmacokinetic values are given in Table II–66.

 In general, the toxic-therapeutic ratio for benzodiazepines is very high.
 For example, oral overdoses of diazepam have been reported in excess of 15–20 times the therapeutic dose without serious depression of consciousness.
 However, respiratory arrest has been reported after ingestion of 5 mg of triazolam and after rapid IV injection of diazepam, midazolam, and many other benzodiazepines.
 Also, ingestion of another drug with CNS-depressant properties (eg, ethanol, barbiturates, opioids) probably will produce additive effects.

 Onset of CNS depression may be observed within 30–120 minutes of ingestion, depending on the compound.
-Lethargy, slurred speech, ataxia, coma, and respiratory arrest may ...
+Lethargy, slurred speech, ataxia, coma, and respiratory arrest may occur.
+Generally, ...